rapid7/komand-plugin-sdk-python/README.md

 ## Running Tests

-In order to run tests for the Python SDK, first ensure `tox` has been installed.
+In order to run tests, first ensure `tox` has been installed.
 Tox makes it easy for testing this project in isolated virtual environments and for specific Python versions.
 To install tox:
 ```
 > pip install tox
 ```